blue-yonder/tsfresh/docs/text/rolling.rst

 steps (t1 to t9).

 Now, we can use :func:`tsfresh.utilities.dataframe_functions.roll_time_series` to get consecutive sub-time series.
-E.g. if you set `rolling` to 0, the feature extraction works on
+E.g. if you set `rolling` to 0, the feature extraction works on the original time series without any rolling.

+So it extracts 2 set of features,

 +----+------+----+----+
 | id | time | x  | y  |